bvi1994/marko-giphy-keyboard/tutorial.md

 #### Subscribing to Events

-In the parent component, the syntax to subscrivbe to an emit in Marko is
+In the parent component, the syntax to subscribe to an emit in Marko is

 ```js
 class {